 As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-Get the Benefits of Reflexology Using a Reflexology Foot Chart
+Benefits of Reflexology and a Reflexology Foot Chart

 You can use a reflexology foot chart to learn where to apply pressure to the reflex zones on your feet.
 First, some basic reflexology information, followed by a selection of foot charts your can download or buy.